Skip navigation

 If you have hemorrhoids that bleed or are having your menstrual period, tell your provider before your test.

 Your provider may ask you to monitor your urine glucose at home with a test kit.
-Your urine glucose home test kit will include a package of strips for testing and instructions on how to do the test.
+Your home test kit will come with a package of strips for testing a sample of your urine and instructions on how to do the test.
 Be sure to follow the instructions carefully.
 Talk with your provider about what time of day you should test your urine to get the most accurate results.

 Will I need to do anything to prepare for the test?